1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 The Obverse Of The 1878 Morgan Silver Dollar

-Liberty faces left wearing a Phrygian cap with the word “LIBERTY” inscribed on the headband, symbolizing freedom as worn by ex-Roman slaves and ancient Phrygians.
+Liberty faces left wearing a Phrygian cap — a style of hat historically worn by freed Roman slaves and Phrygian people to symbolize freedom — with the word “LIBERTY” inscribed on the headband.
 A crown of cotton bolls and wheat sprigs adorns her hair, representing American agriculture and symbolizing unity between the agrarian North and South.

-The Latin motto “E PLURIBUS UNUM” arches above Liberty’s portrait, while the date “1878” appears at the bottom.
+The Latin motto “E PLURIBUS UNUM” (meaning “Out of many, one”) arches above Liberty’s portrait, while the date “1878” appears at the bottom.
 Thirteen six-pointed stars representing the original thirteen colonies are arranged around the coin’s edges between the top inscription and date.

-The portrait was modeled after Anna Willess Williams, a Philadelphia schoolteacher who sat for Morgan on five occasions.
+The portrait was modeled after Anna Willess Williams, a Philadelphia schoolteacher who sat for Morgan on five occasions in November 1876.

 The Reverse Of The 1878 Morgan Silver Dollar